 I do not wish to keep harping in such a bleak tone, but there is an urgency to our human motherland that cannot help but impact everyone on earth.
 But I will still narrow the focus of this discussion to two nations, those more impacted by the wider world, mostly due to colonization and democracy.
 We will look more deeply into South Africa and Nigeria.

 And yet the modern history of South Africa thoroughly contradicts this fundamental human truth.
 The vicious practice of racial segregation, there called apartheid, finally ended in 1991.
 1991!
-Less than thirty years ago today, meaning that those who were children at the time of disillusion are still young today.
+Less than thirty years ago today, meaning that those who were children at the time of disillusion are still young enough today.
 And of course the aftermath of the end of the practice led to radicalism and terrorist attacks.
 There was one group in particular, which splintered away from the African National Congress (the famously non-violent political party of Nelson Mandela, which led boycotts against paying rent, on the purchase of white-owned goods, and avoidance of public transportation, among other economic attacks; this political party was outlawed, along with most other anti-apartheid movements, in 1960.
 This followed the “Sharpsville Massacre,” a protest on a South African police station, one that got a little rowdy, which led to police officers firing randomly into the crowd, killing 69 people, and injuring close to 200 more.)
 The group in question renamed themselves the Azanian People’s Liberation Army, a Communist inspired gang of radicals who took it upon themselves to rob banks, randomly murder white families in their homes, and make insane demands for the complete reformation of society.
 They even shot down three Iranian tourists for ‘being white.’
 They claimed “The men were shot to show there is no role in the new South Africa for any one of the race that invented apartheid or suppressed the black masses.”
 By 1994 whatever remained of this radical faction disappeared, absorbed into the new South African Defense Force, which is the armed wing of the African National Congress, the party which still controls the nation today.

 South Africa has the second largest economy on the continent (behind only Nigeria), yet this does not exclude the nation from some serious financial problems.
 The unemployment rate within South Africa is over 27%, which of course leads to quite a bit of crime.
 There are angry, jobless people standing around with nothing to do and no money to distract them.
 They glare at cars going by.
 Their historic resentments have seeped into their very biology, and the occasional outbursts of violence against anyone deemed weaker creates several neighborhoods that are downright terrifying.